hanskuhn/hanskuhn.github.io/_posts/2023-12-01-DKIM_on_FreeBSD.md

 *@example.com 20231205._domainkey.example.com
 {%endhighlight %}

-WARNING: These commands to set permissions work on my setup.
+WARNING: These commands work on my setup to fix the permissions.
 Please don't blindly copy these commands.

 {%highlight bash %}